ERGA-consortium/ERGA-sample-manifest/README.md

-# ERGA sample manifest
+# ERGA Submission

+- ERGAManifestV2.4.2.pdf contains the latest standard operating procedure for submission of ERGA metadata.
+Please consult this document in the first instance.

-ERGA sample submission manifest for COPO
+- ERGA_SAMPLE_MANIFEST_V2.4.2.xlsx is a blank ERGA sample submission manifest for COPO

-A read-only version of the manifest in Google Sheet is available [here](https://docs.google.com/spreadsheets/d/1gus_t9rVorg59nIMq12Ww3o67kV2AIjK/edit#gid=543217583)
+	- Note, you can also use the COPO manifest wizard here https://copo-project.org/manifests/index

+- Previous versions of the manifest are no longer accepted by COPO but they are included for reference in the archived_versions directory of this repository.

+- Information sampling best practice and use of traditional knowledge and bicultural labels are also included here.